chrisza4/chris-blog/content/blog/not-simple/mistaken-simplicity.md

 I usually agree with principle of simplicity but I find it is very rare to see true believer.
 It's usually more about just get back and use what I learned for the past 10 years rather than simplifying technology stacks.

 Also, we can technically use C or Assembly for everything.
 Radical simplicity has its own limit.
 What grind my gear is how people usually draw the line.
-It's almost always like what I am good inherently simple and what I don't know is needless complexity since I can use what I know to achieve the same.
+It's almost always like what I am currently good at is inherently simple and what I don't know is needless complexity since I can use what I am good at to achieve the same.

+General simplicity shouldn't care much about your personal expertise, don't you think?

 Modified from Douglas Adam quotes, it's almost like this: